 - designing a database structure to organize data and data files - using a consistent format for each data file e.g. one row represents a complete record and the columns represent all the parameters that make up that record (this is known as spreadsheet format) - atomizing data make sure that only one piece of data is in each entry - using plain text characters (e.g. ASCII, Unicode) to ensure data are readable by a maximum number of software programmes - using code coding assigns a numerical value to variables and allows for statistical analysis of data.
-Keep coding simple - describing the contents of your data files in a 'readme.txt' file, or other metadata standard, including a definition of each parameter, the units used and codes for missing values - keeping raw data raw
+Keep coding simple - describing the contents of your data files in a 'readme.txt' file, or other metadata standard, including a definition of each parameter, the units used and codes for missing values - use international data standards your data are more likely to merge with other data at some point than not.
+Using international standards helps this process - keeping raw data raw